The Fox and the Grapes Story for Kids – Moral Story with Audio and Pictures

 | Proudly | In a way that shows pride | The fox walked away proudly and spoke loudly. | |

-| Sour | A sharp, tangy taste (not sweet) | He said the grapes were sour. | |
+| Sour | A sharp, tangy taste that is not sweet | He said the grapes were sour. | |

 | Pretend | To act like something is true when it is not | The fox pretended he did not want the grapes. | |